MIT-LCP/oracle2postgres/README.md

 ## Instructions for use

 1. Clone the repository to your server: `git clone git@github.com:MIT-LCP/oracle-to-postgres.git`.
+2. At the moment, you will need to manually update `schema_list = ['']` in `run_migration.py` with a list of schema to migrate.
-2. Run the `run_migration.py` script with `python run_migration.py`.
+3. Run the `run_migration.py` script with `python run_migration.py`.
-3. Follow the instructions to add details of the source and target databases.
+4. Follow the instructions to add details of the source and target databases.